 A significant portion of our revenue is derived from the sale of equipment used to manufacture commodity technology products such as disk drives, PV solar cells and cell phones.
 This subjects us to business cycles, the timing, length and volatility of which can be difficult to predict.
 When demand for commodity technology products exceeds production capacity, then demand for new capital equipment such as ours tends to be amplified.
 Conversely, when supply of commodity technology products exceeds demand, then demand for new capital equipment such as ours tends to be depressed.
 For example, sales of systems for magnetic disk production were depressed from late 2007 through 2009.
 The number of new systems delivered increased in 2010 as customers increased their production capacity in response to increased demand for data storage, but decreased in 2011 through 2015 as the hard disk drive industry did not add the same level of capacity that it did in 2010.
 We cannot predict with any certainty when these cycles will begin or end.
-We believe that our sales of systems for magnetic disk production will continue to be depressed through 2016.
+Our sales of systems for magnetic disk production increased modestly in 2016 as a customer upgraded the technology level of its manufacturing capacity.
+2017 sales of systems for magnetic disk production are expected to be at the same levels as 2016.

 Our equipment represents only a portion of the capital expenditure that our customers incur when they upgrade or add production capacity.
 Accordingly, our customers generally commit to making large capital expenditures far in excess of the cost of our systems alone when they decide to purchase our systems.
 The magnitude of these capital expenditures requires our customers to have access to large amounts of capital.
 Our customers generally reduce their level of capital investment during downturns in the overall economy or during a downturn in their industries.
+In addition, in recent years the photovoltaic market has undergone a downturn, which is likely to impact our sales of PV products.